-Brcko, Bosnia and Herzegovina, 6 June 2019 – A celebration took place today in Brcko, Bosnia and Herzegovina, to hand over the keys to their new homes to 8 beneficiary families or 27 persons.
+Brcko, Bosnia and Herzegovina, 6 June 2019 – A celebration took place today in Brcko, Bosnia and Herzegovina, to hand over the keys to new homes to eight beneficiary families (27 persons).
 This is the first ever RHP building completed in the Brcko District.

 “After 26 years of moving from one accommodation to another, my three-member family will finally be able to settle down for good.
 I wish that all refugees and displaced persons could get a roof over their heads and become as happy as we are today in Brcko”, said Fahrudin Kalesic, one of the beneficiaries of the newly-built apartments.